brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 ![Alt text](/image-9.png)

 We see that the GPU has enormous parallelism capacity.
 In practice this high throughput process exists as the _device_ in a data center, controlled and orchestrated by a _host_ (typically a CPU), connected via a PCIe network.
 Now the overarching and dominating heuristic in such a network topology is the amount of FLOPs provided to us far exceeds the memory bandwidth and network bandwidth that the PCIe, NVLink and HBM give us.
-In
+The problem often isn't how much work our GPU can perform per second, _but how to keep the GPU fed_.

 ![Alt text](/image-10.png)